-To determine the reason for the weak connection between the stratospheric anomalies and the NAO in the models, we investigate scatter plots of uz 60N 10hPa and the NAO index, as shown in Figure 3.
-For this figure we chose to show the variability within each experiment (i.e. each of 100 years of DJF means for El Niño, Neutral and La Niña, and for ERA5, 13 El Niño years, 16 La Niña years and 19 neutral years) to better understand the time-mean sensitivity of the ENSO teleconnection, as well as the sensitivity of the stratosphere-troposphere couplings within different bias corrected runs.
-The positive regression slopes in Figure 3 show that there is the expected relationship between UZ60 and the NAO for each year within each experiment - that is, a weaker vortex (lower values of UZ60) is associated with a more negative NAO.
-For each model the large crosses in Figure 3 show the mean value of El Niño years (red crosses), La Niña years (blue crosses) and neutral years (green crosses).
-There is an indication that the positive correlation between vortex strength and NAO is also apparent between the mean values of the El Niño, and Neutral/La Niña years, with a much smaller signal between the Neutral and La Niña experiments.
+To determine the reason for the weak connection between the stratospheric anomalies and the NAO in the models, we investigate scatter plots of UZ at 60° N and 10 hPa and the NAO index, as shown in Fig. 3.
+For this figure we chose to show the variability within each experiment (i.e. each of 100 years of DJF means for El Niño, neutral, and La Niña and for ERA5, 13 El Niño years, 16 La Niña years, and 19 neutral years) to better understand the time-mean sensitivity of the ENSO teleconnection, as well as the sensitivity of the stratosphere-troposphere couplings within different bias-corrected runs.
+The positive regression slopes in Fig. 3 show that there is the expected relationship between UZ60 and the NAO for each year within each experiment - that is, a weaker vortex (lower values of UZ60) is associated with a more negative NAO.
+For each model the large crosses in Fig. 3 show the mean value of El Niño years (red crosses), La Niña years (blue crosses), and neutral years (green crosses).
+There is an indication that the positive correlation between vortex strength and NAO is also apparent between the mean values of the El Niño and neutral-La Niña years, with a much smaller signal between the neutral and La Niña experiments.
 However, the large variability within each experiment means that the ENSO-forced difference is relatively small.
-Although causality is not explained, the figure demonstrates that the stratosphere-troposphere coupling does not play a dominant role in the ENSO-EU teleconnection in our experiments.
-The effect of a weaker or stronger vortex on the NAO is relatively small compared to variability, and hence, the different polar vortex responses between the bias correction experiments do not translate neatly into different magnitudes of the NAO response.
-One could also hypothesize that a weaker polar vortex response to El Niño in FullBC and TropBC may cause an NAO response of similar magnitude to that in CTRL and StratBC (Figure 2 f) because of an increased sensitivity of NAO to the stratospheric variability.
-However, the similarity of the UZ60-NAO correlation coefficients between the experiments does not support this hypothesis.
-Instead, it reveals that the sensitivity of the NAO to the stratospheric variability remains unchanged by the bias corrections.
-Figure 3 a shows the NAO and UZ60 for ERA5, divided into ENSO phases.
-The behaviour is broadly similar to the model, although the regressions for both El Niño and La Niña are not statistically significant.
-Overall, for our experiments with a strong ENSO forcing, the stratosphere plays only a minor role in the NAO response.
+Although causality is not explained, the figure demonstrates that the stratosphere-troposphere coupling does not play a dominant role in the ENSO-Europe teleconnection in our experiments.
+The effect of a weaker or stronger vortex on the NAO is relatively small compared to variability, and hence, the different polar vortex responses between the bias correction exper-